When Paloma Faith served Adele, Alan Carr, and Adele’s pet dog - Louie - some…

 To the modern date, scientists don’t fully understand the reasons behind the paradox.
 However, they do know that large dogs age faster than small dogs.
 It’s almost like large dogs seem to live their adult years in fast-forward.
 Scientists also know that the larger the dog, the less time we have them for.

 The breed is susceptible to bloat, which is a dangerous condition that affects the stomach.
-Bloat results in the stomach twisting and cutting off blood supply.
+Bloat results in the stomach twisting and cutting off the blood supply.
 Dogs that suffer from bloat a first time often encounter it a second time.
 Veterinarians often recommend a tacking procedure in an attempt to minimize future risk.
 If you’re the owner of a Great Dane, consult your veterinarian about the symptoms of bloat and how to avoid the condition.

 Great Danes are known for having big hearts, but this light-hearted notion has a more literal meaning.
 Great Danes notoriously suffer from cardiomyopathy, which is a disease of the heart muscle that can enlarge the heart itself.